Deciphering the origin of spin current in spintronic terahertz emitters and its imprint on their electromagnetic radiation via time-dependent density functional theory

 where $\theta_\mathrm{SH}$ is the spin Hall angle~\cite{Sinova2015}.
-This equation, as well as the assumption that $I^x_\mathrm{NM} (t)$ is the sole source of outgoing THz signal observed in the far-field (FF) region, forms then the basis for the time-domain THz emission spectroscopy study~\cite{Jechumtal2024} where one assumes that spatial and temporal evolution of ultrafast spin currents, triggered by fsLP excitation of thin FM films, can be directly extracted from the time profile of measured THz signal.
-However, this might not be warranted as recent experiments~\cite{Gorchon2022} point to a potentially large number of complex spin-to-charge conversion mechanisms and high sensitivity to changes in the optical properties, as well as charge density equilibration~\cite{Schmidt2023}, which can obscure one-to-one correspondence encoded by Eq.~\eqref{eq:ishe}.
+Equation~\eqref{eq:ishe} relies on assumptions~\cite{Jechumtal2024} that $I_{S_y}^z(t)$ is fully absorbed inside NM layer and converted (with efficiency specified by $\theta_\mathrm{SH}$) into $I^x_\mathrm{NM} (t)$, which is then the {\em sole} source of outgoing THz signal observed in the far-field (FF) region.
+These assumptions also provide the foundation for THz emission spectroscopy~\cite{Jechumtal2024} which {\em indirectly} extracts the temporal profile of ultrafast spin currents, triggered by fsLP excitation of thin FM films, from the time-dependence of {\em directly} measured THz signal (see Fig. 2 in Ref.~\cite{Jechumtal2024} for an example of this procedure).
+That Eq.~\eqref{eq:ishe} might not be warranted has been suggested by recent experiments~\cite{Gorchon2022} pointing to a potentially large number of complex spin-to-charge conversion mechanisms and high sensitivity to changes in the optical properties, as well as charge density equilibration~\cite{Schmidt2023}, that can obscure simplistic one-to-one correspondence assumed in Eq.~\eqref{eq:ishe}.